This creamy avocado macaroni salad recipe is perfect for summer gatherings! A classic vegan macaroni salad with a dairy free, avocado sauce.

 I used about half of a large, Hass avocado.
 If you have a smaller avocado, you can just use a little more than half.
 I give a cup measurement in the recipe!

 Any plain, unsweetened, non-dairy yogurt is fine here: almond, cashew, coconut, or soy.
-My go-to vegan yogurt lately is the Forager brand cashew-gurt, but I’ve used a lot of other yogurts in meals and cooking.
+My go-to vegan yogurt lately is the Forager brand cashew yogurt, but I’ve used a lot of other yogurts in meals and cooking.
 Just be sure that the yogurt is unsweetened, as it’ll make the sauce too sweet otherwise.

 I often use lemon juice in dressings and sauces like this, but sometimes the lemon can compete with other flavors.
 I’ve been using white vinegar a lot in dressings lately, originally because it was always on hand at the start of quarantine, whereas lemons tended to run out.
 But I’m enjoying the fact that it can add acid to a dressing without being overly assertive.